-As vice president of administrative services, Dr. Christine Valuckas oversees human resources, risk management, accounting, auxiliary services, payroll, procurement, finance, facilities management, events management, security, minor capital and major construction projects.
+As vice president of administrative services, Dr. Christine Valuckas oversees risk management, accounting, auxiliary services, payroll, procurement, finance, facilities management, events management, security, minor capital and major construction projects.
 Valuckas negotiates land acquisitions, leases and major contracts for the college and facilitates major procurements for services.
 She also serves as the college's legal liaison with its general counsel, employment and labor attorney, and construction attorney.
 Valuckas began working at Cecil in 1985 and spent about seven years in the continuing education division before moving to the business office.
 Valuckas received a bachelor's degree from Ursuline College, a master's in business administration from Baldwin-Wallace College, and a doctorate in organizational leadership from the University of Sarasota.

 Dr. Christy Dryer

 Dr. Christy Dryer was promoted to dean of nursing and health professions in September 2012.
 In this position, she is responsible for the overall management and supervision of the associate degree nursing program, licensed practical nursing program, physical therapy assistant program, non-credit health care careers programs, exercise science, the Fitness and Wellness Center, and the health and physical education division.
 Since her arrival at Cecil College in 1993, Dryer has been an allied health educator, adjunct nursing faculty member, assistant professor of nursing, and director of nursing and health professions.
 She has earned a bachelor’s degree in nursing from Indiana University of Pennsylvania, a master’s in nursing from the University of Delaware, and doctor of nursing practice from the University of Maryland.

 David M. Ore